yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-011_Validate_Country_Field_With_Spaces.md

 ---

 ## ✅ Expected Result

-The system should handle spaces correctly by:
-- Trimming leading and trailing spaces, and/or
-- Validating the input according to defined business rules
+The system should accept country names containing spaces and process the input correctly according to business rules

-The system should not reject the input solely because of extra spaces unless explicitly required by validation rules.